What is the L1 Visa?

 How long can you stay on an L1 visa?

 The L1A visa allows a maximum total stay of seven years, while the L1B visa has a maximum of five years.
 This is regardless of how many years you were initially granted.
 Typically, the initial duration granted is three years.
 Upon the ending of your stay period, you may request two-year extensions until you reach the maximum length of stay.
 If you were granted an L-1A visa for an initial period of three years, for example, you may request to extend it by two years, and then later, request another two years, for a total of seven.
-In some case you can extend beyond the 5 and 7 year limits.
+In some cases, you can extend beyond the 5 and 7-year limits.

 Yes, but the paths are different for L-1A and L-1B holders.
 L-1A visa holders can apply directly for an EB-1C green card, which bypasses the US labor certification process.
 On the other hand, L-1B visa holders may apply for the EB3 green card (Bachelor’s Degree holders) or the EB2 green card (advanced degrees).
 Along with their application, they have to go through the PERM Labor Certification.
 The whole process for L-1B holders to get a green card may take as long as several years.

-Speak with an L1 Visa Lawyer
+L1 Visa Lawyer